10 Reasons why Americans love Rothenburg

 Tip: There are year-round concerts inside featuring a huge, historic organ.

-Reason #6 Why American Love Rothenburg: The nature
+Reason #6 Why Americans Love Rothenburg: The nature

 With a city that has so much to offer, it’s easy to forget to take a look beyond the city walls.
 However, it is highly recommended to spend at least a few hours in the “Taubertal”, or Tauber River Valley.
 Since it is right outside the city walls, it can come as a surprise how quickly one finds oneself in nature – one minute you’re walking through the busy city center, and the next you walk through a small side gate of the city wall and suddenly are in the midst of a chorus of birds.
 We also have ample opportunities for biking, hiking, camping, horseback riding and swimming in lakes here, and there’s a climbing forest (“Kletterwald”) too for the more adventurous type.